 - You only need to upload your unofficial score report; you do not need to send official test scores unless you are formally admitted.
 The TOEFL, IELTS, and PTE are all valid for two years after the test date.

-- IELTS - 7.0 minimum.
+- IELTS - 7.0 minimum (minimum of 6.5 IELTS if applying to a Course Focused Engineering program).
 Please do not send scores officially, simply include your TRF number on your application and we can verify your score online.

 - PTE Academic - 61 minimum.
 Scores can be sent officially through the Pearson website to be verified online.

 - The following departments require higher language scores of 100 TOEFL or 68 PTE: Art History, and Art History and Museum Studies, Biomedical Engineering, Chemistry Entrepreneurship, Master of Engineering and Management (MEM), and Pathology

 - Language score waivers can be granted if you have 1) completed a bachelors or higher from a university where the primary medium of instruction was English or 2) your home country's primary spoken language is English. **There are no waivers for MEM, the PhD in Organizational Behavior or Pathology.

 - Some departments may have a additional Supplemental page open up on the application.
 This page has additional questions that you must answer or documents that must be uploaded.